datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/placer-api.md

 The following queries are intended to help you get started, and make life simpler querying within your API.

-For the following examples, suppose that my Datadog data source was called `myplacerapi` and I want to query an endpoint.
+For the following examples, suppose that my Placer.ai data source was called `myplacerapi` and I want to query an endpoint.
 The endpoint goes after the Placer.ai data source name:

 !!! example "FROM Clause"